payne911/SR-ResCNN-Keras/README.md

 The goal is to obtain a network that successfully increases the resolution of an image by filling the gaps in a manner that outperforms the generic "bicubic" method.

+The model's architecture used in this project can be visualized [here](https://github.com/payne911/SR-ResCNN-Keras-/blob/master/CNN_graph.png).

+Hardware and time limitations prevent me from perfecting this project too much, but it has already reached a decent state. :)

 # Warning
 This is still a Work In Progress.